DucMVu/WordFrequencyAnalyzer/README.md

 * Available API endpoints are listed below:
 ```
 /api/highestFrequency to check the highest frequency of words in a sentence.
 Input param is sentence.
-For example, "This is a test Test text." returns "2"
+For example: "This is a test Test text." returns "2"
 ```

 ```
 /api/wordFrequency to check the frequency of a given word in a sentence.
 Input params are sentence and word.
-For example, frequency of "test" in "This is a test Test text." sentence is "2".
+For example: frequency of "test" in "This is a test Test text." sentence is "2".
 Frequency of "text" is "1".
 Frequency of "notfound" is "0".
 ```

 ```
 /api/mostFrequentWords to check the frequencies of a number of most repeated words in a sentence.
-Input params are sentence and number.
+Input params are
+sentence and number.
+If several words have the same frequency, this method should return them in ascendant alphabetical
+order.
-For example, frequencies of two most repeated words in "This is a test Test text.
-Test is hard.
-Test is fun" is "[{"test":4},{"is":3}]".
+For example: frequencies of 3 most repeated words in "The sun shines over the lake" is
-Frequency of most repeated word is "[{"test":4}]".
+"[{"word":"the","frequency":2},{"word":"lake","frequency":1},{"word":"over","frequency":1}]".
 ```